Welcome to Michigan State University! Below you will find a checklist of tasks to complete as you begin your appointment at MSU.

 The Office for Institutional Diversity and Inclusion (IDI) leads and provides support for MSU’s efforts to advance a diverse and inclusive campus community.
 The office can provide information on a range of resources, including tips on inclusive teaching and learning strategies, dealing with hot moments in the classroom, and access to the Diversity Research Network that provides professional and social support for faculty of color and diversity scholars.
 Please call 517-353-3924 with questions or email firstname.lastname@example.org.

-DEI Foundations Module (a requirement for all new faculty and academic staff).
+DEI Foundations Module training is required for all new faculty and academic staff upon email notification from email@example.com.

 To review the Relationship Violence and Sexual Misconduct and Title IX Policy click here.